-Legalisation of documents from the Philippines for use in the Netherlands
+Legalisation of documents from Samoa for use in the Netherlands

-You want to use your document from the Philippines in the Netherlands.
-For this you need legalisation from the Philippine Ministry of Foreign Affairs.
+If you want to use a document from Samoa in the Netherlands, you must first have it legalised by the Samoan Ministry of Foreign Affairs and Trade.
 This is done with a special stamp called an apostille.

 Due to the coronavirus, the possibilities to have foreign documents legalised at an embassy or consulate-general are limited.
 To see if it is possible to make an appointment, please check the online appointment system (unless otherwise indicated).
 If no times are available, it is not yet possible.
 Do you only need to have your documents legalised by the local authorities?
 Then check with the local authorities if that is possible.